Eliminate Drain Issues for Good: Stop These 5 Precursors Now

 Tree roots often grow toward water sources such as cracked pipes or pipe joints where they can infiltrate and eventually cause a complete blockage within the pipe.

-To prevent tree root intrusion
+To prevent tree root intrusion:

 - Professionals can install pipes properly so that they are level.

-- Avoid planting trees next to sewer lines
+- Avoid planting trees near sewer lines

 3. Grease buildup

-Grease buildup is one of the most common causes of residential cookbook problems leading to blockages.
+Blockages can be caused by grease buildup.
 Hot grease is often poured down the kitchen sink.
 It’s liquid form allows it to escape from dishes, but it congeals quickly once it cools and gets deep within your pipes, causing blockages.

 4. Structural damage